Biography

 proceeds to make his works known as d’après.
 Citing an old master painting does not

-necessarily mean copying it tout court, but rather doing it over in a simplified key, where
+necessarily mean copying it tout court, but rather painting it over, adding

-the artist at times adds images of himself according to the process of the self-portrait.
+at times images of himself according to the process of the self-portrait.

 These works, inspired by such great fifteenth-century masters as Cosmè Tura and Raphael,